Chi Rho Consulting - Business Strategy Consultants - Atlanta, GA (USA)

 Wrangling fear entrepreneur kneeling at a cross on the American frontier

-May God grant you clarity of vision and purity of thought as you move toward your purpose.
-Confront your fears, rope them down, and turn them over to Our lord and savior Jesus Christ.
+May you find clarity of vision and purity of thought as you move toward your purpose.
+Confront your fears, rope them down, and turn them over to Jesus Christ.
 Like the mustard seed, your vision will take root.

 Author: Erik Gagnon - Managing Partner, Chi Rho Consulting